Legal

 - content unrelated to the provision of tuition (for example, unrelated commercial advertising, political solicitation, or links to causes or campaigns);

-6.2 Profile photos must not contain:
+6.3 The Profile photo must not contain:

 - overlaid text, captions, watermarks, or contact details;